MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/check-your-work-team-codebase.md

 - :::image type="icon" source="media/check-your-work-team-codebase/IC572374.png"::: You can toggle between list and tree view from the **Actions** menu.

 - :::image type="icon" source="media/check-your-work-team-codebase/IC572374.png"::: Before checking in new code, you should consider conducting a code review.
-See [Day in the life of an devops Developer: Suspend work, fix a bug, and conduct a code review](day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md).
+See [Suspend work, fix a bug, and conduct a code review](day-life-alm-developer-suspend-work-fix-bug-conduct-code-review.md).

 - :::image type="icon" source="media/check-your-work-team-codebase/IC572374.png"::: You can manage and, if necessary, undo your pending changes.
 See [Develop code and manage pending changes](develop-code-manage-pending-changes.md).